mde/ejs/docs/reference/global.md

+There is one global object created for Geddy apps, the `geddy` object.
+There are a few namespaces and methods that are available directly on this global.
-Methods that are available directly on the `geddy` global.
-Can be run as soon as the global is defined (e.g., in your app's config/init.js).
+Methods can be run as soon as the global is defined (e.g., in your app's config/init.js).

+The `geddy` global is also an EventEmitter, with a few lifecycle methods.

+#### "initialized" (event)

+This event is emitted when your app environment has loaded.

+#### "started" (event)

+This event is emitted when Geddy's HTTP server has started listening for requests.
+This event is useful for knowing when to set up a realtime connection with Socket.io.

 #### .addFormat
 `addFormat(name, contentType, formatter)`